The Secret Life of Walter Mitty (soundtrack)

 Two soundtracks were released for Ben Stiller-directed 2013 drama film The Secret Life of Walter Mitty: an original soundtrack and original score.
-Universal Republic Records and Brushfire Records released the original soundtrack consisting 12 songs on December 17, 2013, while Theodore Shapiro's original score was released by Sony Classical Records on December 31, 2013.
+Universal Republic Records and Brushfire Records released the original soundtrack consisting of 12 songs on December 17, 2013, while Theodore Shapiro's original score was released by Sony Classical Records on December 31, 2013.

 The Secret Life of Walter Mitty (Music from and Inspired by the Motion Picture)

 The album consisted of several songs performed by Jack Johnson, Junip, Bahamas, Of Monsters and Men amongst various others.
 It was a personal experience for the lead cast, as Ben Stiller curated the entire soundtrack being deeply involved in the production of the album.
 Kristen Wiig also made her debut as a playback singer, performing David Bowie's "Space Oddity" that played a significant role throughout the film.
 The song is featured in the sequence where Mitty decides to leap into the helicopter as he imagines Cheryl (Wiig) singing the song.
 In an interview to Collider, he said:

 "I felt like the way it fits into the story, we got to this point and this scene which was sort of how the fantasy and reality come together for Walter, and that was what that came out of.
 That song, and what he mentioned in his head, and what he imagines and what he does, it all just seemed to come together over that song."

 Wiig also covered the song at the Electric Lady Studios which she called an "incredible and fun experience".
 She further recalled that in her mind, she had recorded the song with Bowie at the studio.
 Johnson remade Rupert Holmes' 1979 song "Escape (The Piña Colada Song)" while Bahamas also covered Human League's 1981 single "Don't You Want Me".
 The film's trailer, which released on September 16, 2013, is soundtracked by Monsters and Men's "Dirty Paws" which was also included in the album.

 The album was released by Universal Republic Records and Brushfire Records on December 17, 2013, in digital and physical formats.
 Two original songs performed by José González: "Step Out" (written by Theodore Shapiro and Craig Warren) and "Stay Alive" (written by Ryan Adams) released as singles on November 7 and December 3, respectively.
 Junip performed the cover version of "Far Away" which was released as a single on December 13.